How is an MRI used to detect brain tumors?

 During the MRI scan, you’ll lie down on a motorized table that slides into a large, cylindrical machine.
 Before the scan starts, you might be given earplugs or headphones to minimize the noise produced by the machine.

-If the scan requires a contrast dye, you may need to drink an oral contrast solution or have an intravenous (IV) line will be put into your arm to administer the dye during the scan.
+If the scan requires a contrast dye, you may need to drink an oral contrast solution or have an intravenous (IV) line put into your arm to administer the dye during the scan.

 Once you’re positioned and ready, the MRI technologist will leave the room but continue to communicate with you via an intercom.
 Throughout the scan, you’ll need to stay very still to ensure the images are clear and precise.